Skip to the content.

 const createUser = async user => await apiV1(`user`, POST, json(user))

-5. Process response.
+5. Process responses

 For instance with the getUser function.